 Every week seems to be a little different, which keeps things interesting.
-We’ve had some stresses this week.
+We've had some stress this week.
 Snow for four days straight temps below freezing.

 We dealt with freezing temps before in New Mexico.
 At night we'd fill our water tanks, disconnect our hose from the park's water source and roll up our hose until the following morning when it warmed up enough to reconnect to the park's water.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.